Dadangdut33/Speech-Translate/readme.md

 ## Setup

 > **Note** \
 > It is recommended to create a virtual environment, but it is not required.
+For OS other than windows, you can install the packages from [requirements_notwindows.txt](./requirements_notwindows.txt)

 1. Create your virtual environment by running `python -m venv venv`
 2. Activate your virtual environment by running `source venv/bin/activate`
 3. Install all the dependencies needed by running the [`devSetup.py`](./devSetup.py) located in **root directory** or install the packages yourself by installing from the requirements.txt yourself by running`pip install -r requirements.txt`
-4. Run the script by typing `python Main.py`
+4. Get to root directory and Run the script by typing `python Main.py`

-**You must be at speech_translate directory when developing and compiling/building the project to avoid error**

 ## Using GPU for Whisper